po1sigala/live/01-Class-Content/18-NoSQL/README.md

 ## Heads-Up

-In Unit 19, you will learn about Progressive Web Applications (PWA) and explore tools to improve both performance and offline capability.
-Refer to [MDN web docs on progressive web apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) for more information on the PWA design pattern.
+In Unit 19, you will learn about measuring and optimizing the performance of web applications, as well as learning how to create Progressive Web Applications (PWAs).
+Chrome Devtools and Google Lighthouse will be our primary tools for measuring web application performance.
+We will use the Service Worker and Cache APIs to cache assets and API responses, which ensures that the application will continue to work without an internet connection.
+To unlock the power of service workers, we will use `webpack` and Workbox.

+This unit is a precursor to the upcoming React units, because webpack is an important part of React.
+Also, while learning about PWAs, you will gain exposure to the client-server architecture, which is different from the MVC model that we've been using in previous modules.

 ## Resources